hytopoulos/hytopoulos.github.io/_posts/decompilation/2025-08-12-rl-decompiler.md

 ## Training

 There are many cloud providers offering compute resources, but I chose [Modal.com](https://modal.com/) for the $30 of credits it offers in its free tier, which is enough to train this model.
 Modal provides a [verl example](https://modal.com/docs/examples/grpo_verl) that we can adapt to train our model.

-While GRPO is designed for a reward model (LLM as a judge), it is not necessary for our case, and `verl` will allow us to define a custom reward function.
 Our reward function involves compiling source code, which is rather slow and should be parallelized.
 In order to parallelize a custom reward function in `verl`, we need to add a parameter for the reward model in our configuration (despite not actually using a reward model): `"reward_model.reward_manager='batch'"`.

-Here is a simplified version of the parallelized reward function:
+Here is our reward function (simplified):

 ```py
 def reward_diff(solution_strs, ground_truths=None, data_sources=None, abilities=None, reward_models=None, extra_infos=None):